LOUDO56/NarrativeCraft-docs/getting-started/prerequisites.md

 ## Basic Knowledge of Ink

 Ink has its own official [documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).
-You don’t need to learn the advanced features for now.

 This documentation will give you a basic understanding of how Ink works, so you can easily follow along with NarrativeCraft’s documentation.